efranken/sourcemod-playercoords-tickrate/README.md

-# Tickdb.sp
+# What is

- Sourcemod plugin that writes player coordinates, angle, and horizontal speed to a database each tick.
+SourceMod plugin that writes the first player's coordinates, angle, and horizontal speed to a database (`tickdb.sp`) or UDP stream (`tickudp.sp`)

+Database mod was the first pass at exfiltrating player data.
+Using a database as a middle man to read from proved too slow.
+UDP was the second pass, and is much faster for exfiltrating and reading player data.

+## UDP configuration

+Defaults to port 27016, broadcasts all traffic on 255.255.255.255 from all NICs on 0.0.0.0.

+Requires SourceMod extension [sm-ext-socket](https://github.com/JoinedSenses/sm-ext-socket/releases/tag/v0.2).
+To install:
+ - Copy  `socket.inc` from `sm-ext-socket-0.2/scripting/include/` to `(server root)/CSS/cstrike/addons/sourcemod/scripting/include`
+ - Copy `socket.ext.dll` from `sm-ext-socket-0.2/` to `(server root)/CSS/cstrike/addons/sourcemod/extensions`

+Convars:
+`sm_udp` enables/disables UDP transmission
+`sm_tick_print` enables/disables printing UDP message to chat

 ## Database configuration: